-Two brands make a great example of this: LastSwab (the original) and EarthSider (one of many knock-offs).
+Two brands make a great example of this problem: LastSwab (the original) and EarthSider (one of many knock-offs).
 I tested both companies’ reusable “Q-Tips” for this review, and the difference in quality was clear.

-That’s why I wanted to call attention to this problem in the zero-waste world (a type of greenwashing), and also share some tips for how to spot fake zero-waste brands (below).
+That’s why I wanted to call attention to this problem (a type of greenwashing) in the zero-waste world, and also share some tips for how to spot fake zero-waste brands (below).

 What is LastSwab?

-And they’re ahead of the curve even for Europe, where many single-use plastic items will be banned by 2021!
-(And therefore, way ahead of the curve in the US.)
-Canada is basically doing the same thing.
+And LastObject is ahead of the curve even for Europe, where many single-use plastic items have been banned as of 2021!
+And that makes them way ahead of the curve in the US.
+(Canada is basically doing the same thing as Europe.)

-You can use any LastObject link in this article and the discount code tiltedmap10 for 10% any order.
-(You can also find their products in some local shops.)
+You can use any LastObject link in this article or the discount code tiltedmap10off for 10% off any order.
+(You can also find LastObject products in some local shops.)

 LastSwab is a great example of an eco-friendly product that has been aggressively counterfeited from the moment it was clear people were interested in it.

-I talked with Isabel Aagaard, one of three founders of the company, about this.
+I talked with Isabel Aagaard, one of three founders of LastObject, about this.
 She said it only took three days after they launched their Kickstarter campaign for the first fakes to show up online!

 “It’s not that we don’t want other people in the market.
 We’d love if they did quality products – if they did a quality swab that would actually last.
 But because they’re doing crappy versions of our products, they’re actually creating more waste.”